remiclarisse/chor-rivest-cryptosystem/sage/chor-rivest-vaudenay/README.md

 # Chor-Rivest Cryptosystem and Vaudenay's Attack

-## How it works
+## How does it work?

-Launch `sage` in your favorite shell and attach or load the files `chor-rivest.sage` and `attack-chor-rivest.sage`, like so:
+Launch `sage` in your favorite shell and attach or load the files `chor-rivest-prime-number.sage` and `vaudenay-attack.sage`, like so:

-    sage: load("chor-rivest.sage")
+    sage: load("chor-rivest-prime-number.sage")
-    sage: load("attack-chor-rivest.sage")
+    sage: load("vaudenay-attack.sage")

 Define parameters for the cryptosystem: `p` a prime number and `h` a smooth integer, e.g.